wesgarland/kvin/README.md

 * Functions (including enumerable properties)
 * Promises which always resolve to any of the above

-This library is safe to use on user-supplied data.
+This library is safe to use on user-supplied data and has no dependencies.

 ## Supported Platforms
  - Browser (no framework needed)
  - Node.js
  - BravoJS
+ - Probably every >= ES5 environment

 ## Examples